We're headquartered in Palo Alto, California, and like many open source companies a large portion of Mattermost, Inc. works across the globe.

 Watch highlights of our Community Meetup in Toronto, Canada.

-Working from anywhere means more time with loved ones, no commute and controlling everything about your workspace.
+Working on a distributed team means more time with loved ones, no commute and controlling everything about your workspace.

 The one requirement is having the ability to occasionally join video calls using Zoom between 8am and 1pm California time, which requires a good enough internet connection.